Addressing phase-curvature in Fourier ptychography: Wave-optical FPM model

-The standard image-formation model in FPM assumes that the sample $o(\br)$ is illuminated with plane-waves to produce the diffracted sample spectrum $O(\bk)$.
+The standard image-formation model in FPM assumes that the sample $o(\br)$ is illuminated with plane-waves to produce the diffracted sample spectrum $O(\bk)$, illustrated by \figref{fig:figure1}.
 With plane-wave illumination, the sample spectrum is translated in the pupil plane by $\bk_i$.
-The translated spectrum is low-pass filtered by the pupil $P(\bk)$ and propagated to the image plane.
-The intensity for illumination by the $i^{\text{th}}$ LED is~\cite{Zheng2013Wide}:
+The translated spectrum is low-pass filtered by the pupil $P(\bk)$ and propagated to the image plane by the Fourier transform $\fft{\cdot}$.
+The detected intensity with illumination by the $i^{\text{th}}$ LED is~\cite{Zheng2013Wide}:

-By synthesizing multiple experimental images in the Fourier domain, a broadband spectrum $O(\bk)$ can be calculated and a high-SBP sample image $o(\br)$ can be reconstructed.
+By synthesizing multiple experimental images in the Fourier-domain (captured with angular illumination), a broadband spectrum $O(\bk)$ can be reconstructed to produce a high-SBP sample image $o(\br)$.
 Typically, the far-field diffraction assumption is used to describe the transformation between the reconstructed sample image and its spectrum~\cite{Zheng2013Wide,Horstmeyer2016Computational}:

-However, due to modest propagation distances and wide FoV areas (common to FPM), this assumption is an oversimplification.